-77 claims in n Spain (incorporating at least 258 claimants) have, Deutsche Bank has been notified or issued in court of 78 claims against Deutsche Bank by claimants with mortgage leans held by banks and other financial institutions loan borrowers for damages resulting from alleged collusive behavior by Deutsche Bank following the European Commission's decision of 4 December 2013.
-Of those 77 claims, 69 have quantified their alleged losses with a total value of € 1 million and 6 (one of which includes 184 potential claimants) are yet to do so.
-Of 52 of the 77 claims, 51 notified claims have commenced in court.
-Of and of those 51 court claims, 50 have now been finally dismissed by the courts or withdrawn by the claimants.
-The final court claim is subject to a decision pending a potential appeal so there are now two remaining claims totaling € 310,000.
+In Spain, Deutsche Bank has been notified of 78 claims against Deutsche Bank by mortgage loan borrowers for damages resulting from alleged collusive behavior following the European Commission's decision of 4 December 2013.
+52 of the notified claims have commenced in court and of those, 50 have been dismissed or withdrawn by the claimants so there are now two remaining claims totaling € 310,000.
 Separately, seven claims have been brought in the Spanish courts against Deutsche Bank SAE on similar facts totaling € 830,000.

-Jeffrey Epstein Investigations and Litigation
+Jeffrey Epstein Investigations and Litigation Matters

 Deutsche Bank has received requests for information from regulatory and law enforcement agencies concerning the Bank's former client relationship with Jeffrey Epstein (individually, and through related parties and entities).
-In December 2018, Deutsche Bank began the process to terminate its relationship with Epstein, which began in August 2013.
-Deutsche Bank has provided information to and otherwise cooperated with the investigating agencies.
-The Deutsche Bank has also completed an internal investigation into the Epstein relationship.
+In December 2018, Deutsche Bank began the process to terminate its client relationship with Jeffrey Epstein, which began in August 2013.
+Since Epstein's arrest in July 2019, Deutsche Bank has provided information to and otherwise cooperated with the investigating agencies.
+Deutsche Bank has alsovarious regulatory and law enforcement agencies concerning Deutsche Bank's former client relationship with Epstein (individually, and through related parties and entities), completed an internal investigation into the Epstein relationship, and entered into settlements to resolve certain regulatory and litigation matters, as outlined below.

-As mentioned above, on 7 July 2020, the New York State Department of Financial Services ("DFS") issued a Consent Order, finding that Deutsche Bank violated New York State banking laws in connection with its relationships with three former Deutsche Bank clients, Danske Bank's Estonia branch, Jeffrey Epstein and FBME Bank, and imposing a U.S.\$ 150 million civil penalty in connection with these three former relationships, which Deutsche Bank paid in the third quarter of 2020.
-Also as mentioned above, Deutsche Bank was also named as a defendant in a securities class action in the U.S. District Court for the Southern District of New York ("SDNY") that included allegations relating to the Bank's relationship with Jeffrey Epstein and other entities.
-Deutsche Bank executed a settlement agreement in that lawsuit, which the Court approved in an order dated 6 February 2023.
+As mentioned above, on 7 JulyIn 2020, the New York State Department of Financial Services ("DFS") issued a Consent Order, finding that Deutsche Bank violated New York State banking laws in connection with its relationships with three former Deutsche Bank clients, Danske Bank's Estonia branch, Jeffrey Epstein and FBME Bank, and imposing a U.S.\$ 150 million civil penalty in connection with these three former relationships, which Deutsche Bank paid in the third quarter of 2020.
+Also as mentioned above, Deutsche Bank was also named as a defendant in a securities class action in the U.S. District Court for the Southern District of New York ("SDNY") that included allegations relating to the Deutsche Bank's relationship with Jeffrey Epstein and other entities.
+Deutsche Bank executed aIn September 2022, the parties reached a class action settlement agreement in that lawsuitin the amount of U.S.\$ 26.3 million, which the Court approved in an order dated 6 February 2023.